 - Take some time to study masks from different cultures.
 The African artisans created a rich tradition of mask carving and painting.
 Many Asian cultures create masks to depict spirits and demons.
 You can find information on these kinds of masks in books or even online.
-Look at the colors, texture, surface decoration and patterns and materials that were used to make your favorite masks.
-Try to figure out what the artist was saying with his mask.
+Look at the colors, texture, surface decoration as well as the patterns and materials that were used to make your favorite masks.
+Try to figure out what the artist was saying with their mask.

-- Help your child draw a design for her mask that is twice as wide as the sheet of veneer and no longer than the veneer from top to bottom.
+- Help your child draw a design for their mask that is twice as wide as the sheet of veneer and no longer than the veneer from top to bottom.
 Draw a line down the middle of the design so that the mask is evenly divided with a right and left side.
-Have your child decide what she will use to decorate her mask.
+Have your child decide what they will use to decorate their mask.

 - Cut the piece of veneer in two.

-- With the utility knife, have your child cut out the outside shape of the mask from her paper design.
+- Help your child use the hobby knife to cut out the outside shape of the mask from their paper design.
 Position the mask shape over the back of the veneer sheet, so that one half of the mask fits onto the veneer.
 Draw around the outside of the mask shape.
 Carefully draw around half of the shape.

 - Cut the shape out of the veneer.
-Make sure your child cuts it in one piece.
-Try to stay as close to the line as possible.
+Make sure your child cuts it in one piece and encourage them to stay as close to the line as possible.
 Take the shape and flip it over so that the outline and the reverse of the outline meet in the middle.

 - Cut out the nose, mouth, ears or any other markings and line them up.
 The face should divide down the middle with wood veneer on one side and the paper showing through on the other.

-- Have your child arrange the different pieces in the way that she would like and glue the pieces down.
+- Have your child arrange the different pieces in the way that they would like and glue the pieces down.
+Let dry.

-- Have your child decorate with the mask with found objects, cut-out shapes etc. Remember to paint them so that one side is the reverse color of the other.
+- Have your child decorate with the mask with found objects, cut-out shapes, and other various items.
+Remember to paint them so that one side is the reverse color of the other.